EOSIO/eos/docs/01_nodeos/07_concepts/10_context-free-data/index.md

 ---

 ## Overview
 The immutable nature of the blockchain allows data to be stored securely while also enforcing the integrity of such data.
 However, this benefit also complicates the removal of non-essential data from the blockchain.
-Consequently, EOSIO blockchains contain a special section within the transaction, called the *context-free data*, which allows the potential removal of such data, as long as the contents are free from previous contexts or dependencies.
+Consequently, EOSIO blockchains contain a special section within the transaction, called the *context-free data*.
+As its name implies, data stored in the context-free data section is considered free of previous contexts or dependencies, which makes their potential removal possible.
 More importantly, such removal can be performed safely without compromising the integrity of the blockchain.

 [[info | Blockchain Integrity]]
 | Pruning of context-free data does not bend or relax the security of the blockchain.
 Nodes configured in full validation mode can still detect integrity violations on blocks with pruned transaction data.

 ## Concept
-The goal of context-free data is to allow certain blockchain applications the option to store non-essential information within a transaction.
+The goal of context-free data is to allow blockchain applications the option to store non-essential information within a transaction.
 Some examples of context-free data include:

-* Secondary blockchain data that is transient or temporary in nature.
+* Secondary blockchain data that is transient or temporary in nature
-* Short-term, non-critical data associated with a transaction message.
+* Short-term, non-critical data associated with a transaction message
-* User comments made to an online article stored on the blockchain.
+* User comments made to an online article stored on the blockchain

-In general, any data that is not vital for the operation and integrity of the blockchain is probably a good candidate for context-free data.
-Also, data that might be mandated to be removed from the blockchain in order to comply with certain laws and regulations.
+In general, any data that is not vital for the operation and integrity of the blockchain may be stored as context-free data.
+It may also be used to comply with regional laws and regulations concerning data usage and personal information.

 ## Pruning
 Blockchain applications that use context-free data might also want to remove the contents without affecting blockchain integrity.
 This can be achieved through a process called *pruning*.
 Removal of the context-free data associated with a transaction brings the following benefits to potential blockchain applications: